genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 yes, check it.
 By default, the app considers the reads as non-strand-specific.

-When the app did its job, click View report in Explore section to get gene and isoform level expression estimates.
+When the task is complete, click View report in the Explore section to get gene and isoform level expression estimates.
 The output report represents a table with the following main columns: